 Stroke symptoms may happen suddenly.
 Each person’s symptoms may vary.
 Symptoms may include:

-- Having trouble speaking or understanding
+- Having trouble reading, speaking or understanding

 - Problems with vision, such as dimness or loss of vision in one or both eyes

 - Dizziness or problems with balance or coordination

 - Severe headaches with no known cause, especially if they happen suddenly